Rust Romandie meetup + Hackers at EPFL

 error: non-exhaustive patterns:

-not covered [E0004]
+Equalnot covered [E0004]

 enum Option<T> { None, Some(T), }

-, and does not contain anythinglet opt: Option<int> = Some(5); let opt_plus_two = opt + 2;
+Some, and contains a value of type TNone, and does not contain anythinglet opt: Option<int> = Some(5); let opt_plus_two = opt + 2;

 error: binary operation

-cannot be applied to typecore::option::Option<int>
++cannot be applied to typecore::option::Option<int>

 let opt: Option<int> = Some(5); let opt_plus_two = match opt { Some(x) => x + 2, None => -1 }